The Future of Cybersecurity: How AI is Reshaping Threat Landscapes

 In other words:

-Claude ran recon on dozens of targets at the same time.
+Claude ran recon on dozens of targets simultaneously.
 This is industrial-scale cyber intelligence, and AI made it trivial.

 STAGE 3 — Exploit Development and Vulnerability Research